 - On inflation, we expect to see progress over the coming quarters, but the path will probably be bumpy.
-We expect year-over-year inflation readings to remain at about 3 percent at 2023 year end and that the Fed’s 2 percent target will not be achieved until the end of 2024.
+We expect year-over-year inflation readings to remain at about 3% at 2023 year-end and that the Fed’s 2 percent target will not be achieved until the end of 2024.

 - Labor market tightness will moderate somewhat over the coming quarters but will remain acute relative to previous economic downturns, reflecting persistent labor shortages in some industries and labor hoarding in others.

 - Looking into 2024, we expect the volatility that dominated the US economy over the pandemic period to diminish.
-In the second half of 2024, we forecast that overall growth will return to more stable pre-pandemic rates, inflation will drift closer to 2 percent, and the Fed will lower rates to near 4 percent.
-However, due to an aging labor force we expect tightness in the labor market to remain an ongoing challenge for the foreseeable future.
+In the second half of 2024, we forecast that overall growth will return to more stable pre-pandemic rates, inflation will drift closer to 2%, and the Fed will lower rates to near 4%.
+However, due to an aging labor force, we expect tightness in the labor market to remain an ongoing challenge for the foreseeable future.

 An Alternative Economic Indicator: The Cardboard Box

-While there are many experts that voice their opinions regarding how the economy will play out in 2024, there is one often overlooked economic indicator that has been very consistent in predicting how strong the economy will be year after the year—the Cardboard Box Economic Indicator.
+While there are many experts who voice their opinions regarding how the economy will play out in 2024, there is one often overlooked economic indicator that has been very consistent in predicting how strong the economy will be year after year—the Cardboard Box Economic Indicator.

 Most, if not all, durable goods manufactured in the U.S. are shipped in cardboard boxes.
 This industry must be ahead of the curve to be sure that the cardboard containers are available to meet the projected demands of the manufacturers.

 Here are some Cardboard Box insights from AnythingResearch, updated as of August 2023: